makspaderin/vue-workshop/README.md

 The event bus is a mechanism that allows components to send events to one another without necessarily sharing a common ancestor that handles events and props.
 In this theme it is used for simple tasks such as emitting globally an event of opening or closing a view.

 > The event bus pattern can cause issues because it introduces implicit dependencies between multiple components.
-Handling concurrency also can become difficult, when it used for complex tasks. **Use it sparingly** and prefer other methods such as plugins or state libraries e.g. Vuex.
+Handling concurrency also can become difficult, when it is used for complex tasks. **Use it sparingly** and prefer other methods such as plugins or state libraries e.g. Vuex.